dylanler/agentic_video_generator/README.md

    - If you do not have the API keys, you can enter "none" and the app will choose the default keys

 4. In the "Video Generation" tab:
-   - Enter your movie script
+   - Enter your movie script or use the random script generation feature:
+     - Check "Generate Random Script" to use a randomly generated script
+     - Click "Preview Random Script" to see what will be generated before creating a video
+     - The random script will use the selected model (Gemini or Claude)
    - Choose the model (Gemini or Claude)
    - Select video engine (Luma or LTX)
    - Optional settings: